i-rinat/reiserfs-defrag/README.md

 ======
 **Experimental.
 Do not use it on sensitive data.**

-As for now (tag:*tree-through*) it journals meta-data while moving blocks.
+As for now (tag:*tree-through-v2*) it journals meta-data while moving blocks.
 That _should_ prevent data loss, but I did not verify that thoroughly.
 I think now it has quadratic complexity to the partition size.
 I've sorted out quadratic cpu usage, but it still have quadratic time due to move patterns.
 Now it also lacks